Yr 9, Yr 10 and VCE Vocational Major programs at Melbourne Museum

 The programs are delivered by trained facilitators who have the skills and tools to modify program messages and activities, based on the learning needs of your student group.
 When you book a session, you can request to talk to the facilitator before the visit so that they can modify the session, if required, to meet your students' needs.

-Delivered in two parts, with a total duration of two hours, Road to Zero is designed for Years 9, 10 and VCE Vocational Major (VM) students.
-It can also cater to students participating in wellbeing or city camp programs.
+Delivered in two parts, with a total duration of two hours, Road to Zero can also cater to students participating in wellbeing or city camp programs.

 Learning Studio (75 minutes)

-In the purpose-built learning hub, students undertake one of two curriculum-linked programs.
+In the purpose-built learning hub, students undertake one of three curriculum-linked programs.

 Getting the Message - Health & PE (Years 9 and 10) and VCE VM